When one diagnosis comes with others

 Moving toward better support

-One of the biggest takeaways from this research is this: To truly support a child, we need to understand how their behaviours are connected, not just what labels they meet.
+One of the biggest takeaways from this research: to truly support a child, we need to understand how their behaviours are connected — not just what labels they meet.
 This means:

-When we do this, support can become more targeted and meaningful.
+When we do this, support becomes more targeted and meaningful.

 Autism is not just a checklist of symptoms.
 It is a dynamic system of behaviours, where emotional, sensory, and social experiences are deeply connected.
-And when we begin to see these connections clearly, we move closer to understanding what every parent really wants to know:
+And when we begin to see these connections clearly, we move closer to answering the question every parent really wants answered.